-Located along most of the east shore of mile-high Diamond Lake and surrounded by connifer forests this campground offers social lakeshore camping and several more secluded inshore sites.
+Surrounded by conifer trees along the east shore of mile-high Diamond Lake, this campground offers social lakeshore camping and several more secluded inshore sites.
 Reservations are recommended.
 During the summer season, Diamond Lake is a very popular destination with up to 700,000 visitors a year.
-There are interpretitive ranger activities on the weekends.
+There are interpretative ranger activities on the weekends.
 Expect mosquitoes.

 Reservations are taken from June 13 through August 31 for loops A-G plus M. During the reservation season there are 145 campsites available for reservations, and 95 campsites available as first come, first served.
 Reservation Information: Recreation.gov or telephone 1-877-444-6777